-This is usually made of fiber glass and rock wool and is fitted between beams, joists, and studs.
+This is usually made of fibreglass and rock wool and is fitted between beams, joists, and studs.
 This type of insulation is applicable on all unfinished floors, walls, and ceilings.

-Most homes use fiberglass because it is the cheapest, using plastic that is fortified by fine glass fibers.
+Most homes use fibreglass because it is the cheapest, using plastic that is fortified by fine glass fibres.
 It comes in blanket or loose-fill form, preventing heat, cold, and even some sound from dispersing in your home.

-Fiberglass batts are installed in walls, floors, ceilings, and can even be fitted between studs, joists, and beams.
+Fibreglass batts are installed in walls, floors, and ceilings, and can even be fitted between studs, joists, and beams.
 It has air bubbles inside it that prevent energy from phasing through the material, which keeps heat from exiting your home.

-Like cellulose, fiberglass is widely used in structures because of low-cost installation.
-Almost 90 percent of new homes in the United States are insulated using fiberglass.
+Like cellulose, fibreglass is widely used in structures because of its low-cost installation.
+Almost 90 percent of new homes in the United States are insulated using fibreglass.